 The Unexpected Relapse

-We had our home-made food in the restaurant in the hospital.
+We made our food at home, and before the appointment, we had it at a nearby restaurant.
 It was drizzling too, so it felt like a picnic.
-While on one hand, there was the tension, on the other hand, we were enjoying.
-At that moment, I turned to what I believe in— “Life is short; eat the dessert first,” and “You do what you can do, and God will do what you cannot do.”
-I’ve always tried to live my life based on these mottos.
+While on one hand, there was the tension, on the other hand, we were enjoying a picnic.
+I believe in two things, "Life is short; eat the dessert first," and "You do what you can do, and God will do what you cannot do."
+I've always tried to live my life based on these beliefs.

-When we met the doctor, they revealed that a reoccurrence had happened in three places: near the small intestine, diaphragm, and L1.
-They were adjacent and small tumours.
+When we met the doctor, they revealed that a reoccurrence had happened in three places; near small intestine, diaphragm, and L1.
+But it was adjacent and small tumours.
 The news of the relapse was a bigger shock than the first one.
-We were confused as to how it could happen again when my surgery went well and I was leading a healthy life.
-But then I thought that I came out a winner the first time, so I can do it again.
-“No matter what, we should always have a positive attitude.”
+We were confused as to how it could happen again when my Surgery went well and I was leading a healthy life.
+But then I thought that I came out a winner from the first time, so I can do it again too.
+"No matter what, we should always have a positive attitude."

-The doctors said that they would go with six chemotherapy cycles.
-After three chemotherapy sessions, I had my CT scan done, and we got to know that the drug was not effective in my case, rather the size of the tumour was increasing.
+The doctors said that they would try six Chemotherapy cycles first.
+After three Chemotherapy sessions, I had my CT scan done, and we got to know that the drug was not effective in my case, as the size of the tumour was increasing.
 So, the doctors asked for some time to decide whether to go with a different type of chemo or with radiation or operation.
 Later, they decided to go with radiation.
-So, I underwent 30 cycles of radiation.
-The good thing was that after radiation, the size of tumours reduced, and the activity of the cancer decreased.
+So, I underwent 30 cycles of radiations.
+The good thing was that after radiation, the size of tumours got reduced, and the activity of cancer got decreased.

 Mrs Nirupama Shares the Nutrition Part of Mr Atul

 We were eating healthy food for so many years.
 So initially, when he got diagnosed, it came as a big shock for me because he himself was very health conscious.
-We were taking organic food and were eating everything in moderation.
-After the first surgery, we did not change our diet as no one recommended to do so.
-We did not have any knowledge about the nutritional aspect in healing cancer.
-When it relapsed, it was a bigger shock because we were living a healthier lifestyle, according to us.
+We were taking Organic food and were eating everything in moderation.
+But he was taking sugar because nobody told us that you could not take sugar.
+It was like if you are taking the quality food, you can have some sugar along with it, and that's what we learned at the first stage.
+Likewise, the first phase had passed, and he got operated.
+But when it relapsed, it was a bigger shock because we were living an even healthier lifestyle.

 After reoccurrence, I thought that there was something that we were lacking.
-I had been following Luke Coutinho for a long time, so I messaged him on Facebook that “my husband is a cancer survivor, but he got relapsed, so I would like to consult with you”.
+I had been following a nutritionist for a long time, so I messaged him on Facebook that my husband is a cancer survivor, but he got relapsed, so I would like to consult with you.
 I was not expecting his reply, but then I got a message from his team that I could consult him.
 So, we got his consultation, and he told us that we were already following a good lifestyle.
 But I asked him that as my husband is undergoing chemotherapy, I wanted a proper nutrition plan for him.

 I felt that it was a very good decision from our part to take his advice because even though we know what a good lifestyle is, and we get a lot of information from Google, at the treatment time, you need a mentor who guides you and checks on you to find where you are going wrong.

-We followed his program, and he set Atul’s lifestyle in a good pattern.
-Luke’s team and our assigned chief nutritionist, Sneha Gala Shah, guided us not only in nutrition, but also in the importance of positive affirmation, meditation, yoga, and supplements.
+We followed his program, and he set Atul's lifestyle in a good pattern.
 What we were doing irregularly, we started doing regularly.
 Then he went sugar-free, gluten-free, and dairy-free.
-For the after-effects of chemotherapy, Luke gave a detoxification diet.
+For the after-effects of chemotherapy, we were given a Detoxification diet.
 I had to prepare the food three times a day and send them photos of it for evaluation.
-Atul was driving by himself, going for radiation, coming back, and going to the office.
+He was driving by himself, going to his chemo, coming back, and going to the office.
 Because of the proper nutrition, he was much healthier, and all the chemo and radiation effects were almost zero.

-We won the second battle with the guidance of Luke Coutinho and Sneha Gala Shah.
+We won the second battle with the guidance of our onco nutritionist.